A lively downtown street at sunset with outdoor dining and people walking along the sidewalk, lined with historic brick buildings and trees.

 14. They Fund Operations Predictably

-Core work is supported by recurring revenue.
-Grants and sponsorships are layered thoughtfully rather than used to keep the lights on.
-Stability enables better decisions.
+Core work is supported by recurring revenue, not patched together from grant to grant.
+Grants and sponsorships get layered on top of a stable base rather than used to keep the lights on.
+Predictable funding enables better decisions, longer time horizons, and the ability to say no to opportunities that don't fit.

 15. They Protect Credibility in Branding and Marketing